DivaGodiva/shadowverse-wishlist/README.md

 ##### Card-Search (class clicked + card hover):

 Click a class bauble to see the card set for that particular class.
 Hover over cards to see their effects, and add cards.
 Before adding a card, you will be prompted to choose "high" or "low".
+You can also use the searchbar to filter cards by name.

 ![image](https://user-images.githubusercontent.com/33299951/47969781-6fe38080-e031-11e8-8adb-6a11bc7fe6a8.png)